Sten Stymne: Future oil crops

 As a natural extension of his research in plant lipid biochemistry, Stymne has engaged in the issue of agricultural products for the energy and industry sectors.
 He has criticized the use of agricultural products for fuel production, such as converting corn starch to bioethanol, by pointing out the inefficient energy conversion and the world's fuel requirement is too large for agriculture to be a sustainable solution.
 Instead, Stymne has argued that resources should instead be aimed at producing new oil qualities to replace fossil oil in the oleochemical industry, where he believes that the environmental and economic benefits of a return to a plant oil-based industry would be high.

 Stymne believes that the application of genetic engineering is a prerequisite for successful completion of this transition since many plants that produce oils that are of interest to industry are not suitable for large-scale cultivation.
 For a long time, he has argued for the need for brand new oil crops that are not only suitable for large-scale cultivation across large parts of Europe but also a suitable candidate for gene manipulation to tailor oil quality.
 Stymne have suggested that Crambe abyssinica and Lepidium campestre may be suitable candidates with regard to agronomic and genetic engineering factors.
 He has also highlighted that Lepidium campestre can be used to develop a perennial high-yielding oil crop which can thereby reduce environmental impact due to reduced need for plowing.

 Stymne as a science communicator

 Sten Stymne has become famous for his commitment to communicating his research to the public.
 Here he is describing how plants synthesize oil.

 Throughout his career, Stymne has been actively involved in popularization of his area of research, genetic engineering and genetically modified crops, and has become famous for the innovative way of explaining abstract research results on plant lipid biochemistry.
-He has also been a widely employed lecturer and diligent writer on the Swedish University of Agricultural Sciences blog where he participated actively in the discussion about genetically modified crops with the interested public.
+He has also been a widely employed lecturer and writer on the Swedish University of Agricultural Sciences blog where he participated actively in the discussion about genetically modified crops with the interested public.